-If you own an online business, you must be aware of COPPA and make sure you comply with it.
-Despite the name, it isn’t a famous Hollywood family or Italian dish.
+You must be aware of COPPA if you are launching or running a website or app.
+Despite the name, COPPA isn’t a famous Hollywood family or Italian dish.
 COPPA refers to the Children’s Online Privacy Protection Act, a law that is a nightmare if you are caught violating it.

 Children’s Privacy Online